neophyte-programmer/verticalSlider/README.md

 # Vertical Slider

 ## Overview
-This is a webpage that display a background and a description side by side and allows the user to slide through the available pictures.
-The unique feature of this page is that in the sliding process, both divisions of the page, description and picture, move in opposite direction.
+This is a webpage that displays a background and a description side by side and allows the user to slide through the available pictures.
+The unique feature of this page is that in the sliding process, both divisions of the page, description and picture, move in opposite directions.

 ## Experience
 This was a relatively simple project and it didn't take me so long.
-I do intend on applying this concept in future webpages I create.
+I do intend on applying this concept in future projects.

 ## Resources
 ### Made using